 LEEVON formerly worked at Atlantic LNG export terminal, located in south-western, Trinidad and Tobago, very near to where he had grown-up.
 Unfortunately, due to a severe curtailment in the feed stock supply of natural gas to the 15 million tonnes per annum (mtpa) LNG plant, he was made redundant.

 Today, Leevon is using his NEBOSH training to improve the Occupational Safety and Health systems at Maritime Preservation Limited, a leading shipyard located at the port of Port of Spain.
-Having learnt high level safety requirements for the LNG sector at his former job site, he recognises that the same level of safety is also demanded in the Shipbuilding & Repair industry.
+Having learnt high level safety requirements for the LNG sector at his former job site, he recognises that the same level of safety is also demanded in the global shipbuilding & repair industry.

 We welcome inquiries from serious-minded persons interested in wanting to learn about employment opportunities and/or a rewarding career in the shipbuilding & repair/ maritime industry.
-In this regard, we can arrange for you to begin as a paid intern.
+In this regard, we can arrange for you to begin a paid internSHIP.

-ABOVE: S&R interns working at Maritime Preservation Limited, a leading maritime company located at the port of Port of Spain, Trinidad and Tobago.
+ABOVE: S&R interns studying and working at Maritime Preservation Limited, a leading maritime company located at the port of Port of Spain, Trinidad.

-An interview was scheduled where his school certificates and recommendations was carefully reviewed and several detailed questions were asked and discussed.
-It was the July/August summer holiday period and the SRDC recommended that he undergo an internship period at one of our S&R stakeholder shipyards.
+An interview was scheduled where his school certificates and recommendations was carefully reviewed.
+It was July/August summer holiday period and the SRDC recommended that he undergo an internSHIP at one of our S&R stakeholder shipyards.

 chaguaramas, trinidad & tobago, west-indies.